damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 ![Sample app screenshot](/images/blogimages/setting-up-gitlab-ci-for-android-projects/sample-app-screenshot.png)

 ### Unit Tests

-Your existing unit tests should run fine on GitLab CI without adjustment.
+Unit tests are a fantastic way to catch regressions when making changes to your app.
+They run directly on the JVM, so you don't need an actual Android device to run them.
+As a result, they run quite quickly and are generally preferred over other types of tests when possible.
+For more information on unit tests, you can consult the [official documentation](https://developer.android.com/training/testing/unit-testing/index.html).

+If you already have working unit tests, you shouldn't have to make any adjustments to have them work with GitLab CI.
 You can see the sample app's unit tests [here](https://gitlab.com/greysonp/gitlab-ci-android/tree/master/app/src/test/java/com/greysonparrelli/gitlabciandroid).
-They don't use [Robolectric](http://robolectric.org/), but nothing is stopping you from doing so.
+The sample doesn't use [Robolectric](http://robolectric.org/), but nothing stops you from doing so.

-### Functional/Emulator Tests
+### Functional Tests

+Functional tests, sometimes called UI tests or emulator tests, are great for those times when unit tests aren't practical.
+They are often used when you want to test a distinct user path that would be difficult to unit test.
+In our [sample app](https://gitlab.com/greysonp/gitlab-ci-android/tree/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid), we test the path of a user inputting numbers, pressing "Calculate," and seeing the result in the next Activity.
+Functional tests run on an actual Android device or emulator and can therefore be slow to execute, meaning that are typically only used when other testing methods aren't sufficient.
+For more information on functional tests, you can consult the [official documentation](https://developer.android.com/training/testing/ui-testing/index.html).

-Functional tests run on an emulator and therefore have a tendency to be finnicky.
-Because they run on an actual device, any number of things could happen to screw up the test.
-One of those things is that the screen could lock.
-As a result, the sample project includes a base class for tests that ensures that screen locking won't be an issue.
-Before each tests, the following is run:
+Because functional tests run on an actual Android device or emulator, they tend to be finnicky.
+Any number of things could happen to screw up the test, including the screen locking.
+To help prevent this, the sample project includes a [base class](https://gitlab.com/greysonp/gitlab-ci-android/blob/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid/TestBase.java) for tests to ensure the screen is unlocked when the tests are run.
+The base class contains this ```@Before```-annotated method, ensuring that it is run before each of your tests:

 ```java
 @Before